Wet Shaving vs. Dry Shaving with an Electric Razor

-Let's find out.
-We'll discuss the pros and cons of wet vs dry shaving using an electric razor.
-We don't recommend dry shaving with straight razors, cartridge razors, and safety razors anyway (just imagining it makes me cringe!), so we'll focus on electric shavers.
+Read along as I share which method suits different body parts, common mistakes to avoid. and why we don't recommend dry shaving with straight razors, cartridge razors, and safety razors (just imagining it makes me cringe!), so we'll focus on electric shavers.

-Wet shaving gives a closer, more comfortable shave but can be time-consuming.
-A dry shave allows for a quick and less messy shave for busy mornings but can irritate your skin.
+Wet shaving gives a closer, more comfortable shave, but takes more time.
+Dry shaving is quick, less messy.
+Great for busy mornings, but it can irritate sensitive skin.

-Both shaving methods have advantages and disadvantages.
-The best way to know which method suits you is to try both and then decide.
-But we're warning you now: if you have sensitive skin, take it from the skin on my neck: don't even try dry shaving.
+Both shaving methods have their perks and downsides.
+The only way to know which one suits you is to try both and see what feels right.
+But we're warning you now: if you have sensitive skin, take it from my burned neck: avoid dry shaving.

 What is Wet Shaving?